Pratiksha605/monoZDocs/docs/monoZLink/featureWalk.md

 </table>

 2. Level4 is an optional levels that can be defined by the user.
-3. Max length of topic including ORGID & ICCID is XXX.
+3. Max length of topic including ORGID & ICCID is 512 bytes.
 4. QOS support: 0 or 1 as per user setting.
 5. Payload message format: raw text or JSON.
 6. Max size of single message: 4096 bytes.